mcgauranc/MoneyTracker/README.md

 # MoneyTracker

 MoneyTracker is intended to be a simple, easy to use REST based money tracking application.
 It will facilitate both the tracking of transactions through a web page, and it will eventually facilitate the tracking of wallet expenditure, by means of a smart phone application.
 This application will also leverage OCR technology to read receipts and upload this to the server.
+Following is a description of what is used within the application.
+For details on how to develop this project.
+See [Development](#development)

 ## Server

 As mentioned above, the server side of MoneyTracker is implemented using REST.
 Following the REST principles, it is also stateless.
 Along with using the HTTP verbs GET, PUT, POST and DELETE to update information.
 It uses spring-boot to setup the server webapp, along with hibernate, which deals with the database access.
 The REST server is exposed using spring-data-rest.

-### Setup
+### <a name="setup"></a> Setup

 The best way to run this application would be to use maven.
 Please ensure that you have downloaded it, and have set the path accordingly.
 The server uses [Spring Boot] (http://projects.spring.io/spring-boot/) to launch the spring-data-rest application, which means that it doesn't require an external Tomcat to get it running.
 All of the application configuration is done in the